Explore the suite.

-Report ICD Z20.828(Z20.822 in 2021), Contact with and (suspected) exposure to other viral communicable diseases, in addition to the symptoms to clarify that the services are COVID-19 related.
+Report ICD Z20.822, Contact with and (suspected) exposure to COVID-19, in addition to the symptoms to clarify that the services are COVID-19 related.

 Per the official guidelines, during the COVID-19 pandemic, a screening code is “generally not appropriate”.
-Even COVID-19 testing for preoperative testing should be coded as exposure, ICD Z20.828 (Z20.822 in 2021).
+Even COVID-19 testing for preoperative testing should be coded as exposure, ICD Z20.822.

 Diagnoses added to the guidelines are:

 With the start of flu season, manufacturers have created single tests that detect both influenza A and B plus COVID-19, and, in some cases, respiratory syncytial virus.
 There are two types: one includes the polymerase chain reaction (PCR) test, the other includes the antigen test.

 Most major payers are covering both 87635 and U0002 at the same rate.
 Medicare requires modifier QW (CLIA waived test).

 Point-of-care tests should be reported with CPT 86328 (Immunoassay for infectious agent antibody(ies), qualitative or semiquantitative, single step method (e.g., reagent strip); severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) (Coronavirus disease [COVID-19])).